fidodogtraining/fidodogtraining.github.io/_autopages/rules.md

   5.
     ## Recommended
     Do not feed your dog right before class.
 If they are hungry they will pay closer attention to you while training.
-Some exercise before class can help lower energy levels and stress levels to help your dog stay better focused.
+Some exercise before class can help lower energy and stress levels and help your dog stay focused.
 Remember to wear comfortable clothing and flat shoes to class.
   6.
     ## Cell phones